danielburrell/gemfury-maven-plugin/README.md

-# Gemfury Quickstart
+# gemfury-maven-plugin Quickstart
-Gemfury is a maven plugin for publishing private artifacts to gemfury repository during the deploy phase.
+gemfury-maven-plugin is a maven plugin for publishing private artifacts to gemfury repository during the deploy phase.

 Add the plugin to your maven pom.
 ##Maven